Insality/druid/docs_md/01-components.md

 - Text pivot can be changed with `text:set_pivot`, and text will save their position inside their text size box:

 ![](../media/text_anchor.gif)

+- There is several text adjust types.
+Default Downscale.
+You can change the default adjust type in the text style table.
+	- **const.TEXT_ADJUST.DOWNSCALE** - Change text's scale to fit in the text node size
+	- **const.TEXT_ADJUST.TRIM** - Trim the text with postfix (default - "...", override in styles) to fit in the text node size
+	- **const.TEXT_ADJUST.NO_ADJUST** - No any adjust, like default Defold text node
+	- **const.TEXT_ADJUST.DOWNSCALE_LIMITED** - Change text's scale list downscale, but there is limit for text's scale
+	- **const.TEXT_ADJUST.SCROLL** - Change text's pivot to imitate scrolling in the text box.
+Use with stencil node for better effect.
+	- **const.TEXT_ADJUST.SCALE_THEN_SCROLL** - Combine two modes: first limited downscale, then scroll

 ## Blocker